zcrabbit/sbn/README.md

 #   @emp_tree_freq is the empirical frequency dictionary of the trees, can be left None if kl divergence computation is not required.
 model = SBN(taxa, emp_tree_freq)

-# parameters to train to the model
+# parameters to train the model
 #   @tree_dict is the unique tree dictionary
 #   @tree_names is the name list of the trees
 #   @tree_wts is the corresponding frequencies for the trees with names in tree_names